calcmogul/Hackintosh-cxx/benchmarks.md

     43.662s

 # Dictionary
 This benchmark checks 1000 integers appended on 349900 words.
 The dictionary is included in the source tree.
-The benchmark is run with "Hackintosh-cxx dict 0".
+The benchmark is run with "Hackintosh-cxx dict benchmark".

 Initial:

     10.820s

+# Combo
+This benchmark combines two words from a dictionary and appends an integer.
+The benchmark is run with "Hackintosh-cxx combo benchmark".

+Initial:

+    58.306s